The Compressed Annotation Matrix: an Efficient Data Structure for Computing Persistent Cohomology: Introduction

-Applying a (co)homology functor to this sequence of simplicial complexes turns (combinatorial) complexes into (algebraic) abelian groups and inclusion into group homomorphisms.
+(combinatorial) complexes into (algebraic) abelian groups and inclusion into group homomorphisms.
 Roughly speaking, a simplicial complex defines a domain as an arrangement of local bricks and (co)homology catches the global features of this domain, like the connected components, the tunnels, the cavities, etc. The homomorphisms catch the evolution of these global features when inserting the simplices in the order of the filtration.
-Let $H_p(\K)$ and $H^p(\K)$ denote respectively the homology and cohomology groups of $\K$ of dimension $p$ with coefficients in a field $\F$.
+Let $H_p(\K)$ and $H^p(\K)$ denote respectively the homology and cohomology groups of $\K$ of dimension $p$ with coefficients in a field $\Field$.
 The filtration induces a sequence of homomorphisms in the homology and cohomology groups in opposite directions:

-We refer to~\cite{DBLP:books/daglib/0025666} for an introduction to the theory of (co)homology and persistent homology.
-Computing the persistent homology of such a sequence consists in pairing each simplex that creates a homology feature with the one that destroys it.
-The usual output is a \emph{persistence diagram}, which is a plot of the points $(\rho(\tau),\rho(\sigma))$ for each persistent pair $(\tau,\sigma)$.
-It is known that because of duality the two sequences above provide the same persistence diagram~\cite{SMV11}.